A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: Introduction

 The rest of the article is organized as follows.
 Basic notation and assumptions of the IV model are discussed in Section~\ref{sec:background}.
-We also discuss the existing plug-in approach and the difficulty in applying the usual empirical likelihood to IV models.
-In Section \ref{sec:method}, we introduce the BL method and derive the asymptotic properties of the MBL estimators.
-In Section \ref{SEC:ALGO}, we develop an efficient algorithm for computing the MBL estimates, and in Section \ref{sec:estsim}, illustrate their performance in simulations.
-In Section \ref{sec:blrt}, we describe the BLRT for detecting distribution treatment effects, study its asymptotic properties, and compare its performance with other methods in numerical experiments.
-The MBL method and the BLRT test are applied to the veterans data in Section~\ref{sec:example}.
-Section~\ref{sec:summary} concludes our findings.
-Proofs of the results are given in Appendix.
+In this section, we also review the existing plug-in approach for testing the hypothesis of no effect.
+In Section~\ref{sec:method}, we introduce the BL approach and derive the asymptotic properties of the MBL estimate (Theorem \ref{TH:BLII}).
+In Section~\ref{sec:blrt}, we develop two versions of the BLRT for testing the null hypothesis, and derive the asymptotic properties of the tests (Theorems \ref{TH:BLRT} and \ref{TH:BLRT_simple}).
+In Section \ref{SEC:ALGO} we discuss the algorithm for computing the BL estimates and present the numerical results for the BLRT.
+The analysis of the real data is given in Section~\ref{sec:example}.
+Proofs of the theorems and additional simulations are given in the supplementary materials.

-\section{Framework and review}
+\section{Framework and Review}

-In this section the framework of instrumental variable (IV) model is introduced and the existing methods are briefly reviewed.
-Notation and identification assumptions are discussed in Section \ref{sec:assumption}.
-The existing approach of \citet{abadie2002} for estimating the distributional treatment effect in IV models is reviewed, and the shortcomings of this method are addressed, in Section \ref{momcdf}.
-The drawback of the usual empirical likelihood approach for the IV models is discussed in Section \ref{estimation:failure}.
-This, together with the discussion in Section \ref{momcdf}, motivates our new approach of constructing the nonparametric binomial likelihood that will be introduced in Section \ref{sec:method}.